LKPcode/Chat-Portofolio/public/projects/Hi-I-am-Loukas/README.md

 <img src="./profile.jpg" class='profile-pic'>
-Loukas is an inovative and detail-oriented Full Stack Developer with over 3 years of experience in designing, developing, and managing complex web applications and backend services.
-He has a strong understanding of web technologies, specializing in both front-end and back-end, and a strong ability to translate business requirements into technical solutions.
-He is passionate about creating high-quality, user-friendly and secure applications.
+Loukas is a detail-oriented Full Stack Developer with over three years of experience in designing, developing, and managing complex web applications and backend services.
+With a deep understanding of web technologies, he possesses a strong ability to translate business requirements into technical solutions.
+He is passionate about creating high-quality, user-friendly, and secure applications.
+Eager to collaborate within a team and learn from new experiences, he loves delving into the core of browser capabilities and pushing for the innovation of new User Experiences.

 ## Technical Skills